 The cause of Zimbabwe’s hyperinflation was attributed to numerous economic shocks.
-The national government increased the money supply in response to rising national debt, significant declines in economic output and exports, poor government expectations, political corruption, and a weak economy.
+The national government increased the money supply in response to rising national debt, there were significant declines in economic output and exports, and political corruption was coupled with a fundamentally weak economy.

 Hyperinflation in Zimbabwe spiraled out of control, causing a foreign currency (such as the South African rand, Botswana pula, United States dollar, etc.) to be used as a medium of exchange instead of the Zimbabwean dollar.

 Controlling Inflation in the United States: The Federal Reserve

 After talking about the detriments of hyperinflation, we can look to the United States on how they control inflation.
 In the US, the Federal Reserve controls inflation through monetary policies.
 The Feds commonly control inflation through a contractionary monetary policy – reducing the money supply in the economy.
 As there is a decrease in the money supply, those with money tend to favor saving money more.
-It, in turn, reduces spending, slows down the economy, and decreases the rate of inflation.
+This, in turn, reduces spending, slows down the economy, and decreases the rate of inflation.

-Tools used by the Federal Reserve to implement a contractionary policy includes increasing interest rates, boosting the reserve requirements for banks, and directly/indirectly reducing the money supply.
+Tools used by the Federal Reserve to implement a contractionary policy include increasing interest rates, boosting the reserve requirements for banks, and directly/indirectly reducing the money supply.